This post may contain affiliate links. Read my full disclosure policy.

 Last month Brian and I drove down to Northern California, just above San Fransisco and began a slow meandering up the coast.
-There were so many things to love here – the smell of eucalyptus trees, the taste of fresh oysters, the green rolling hillsides dotted with bright orange poppies, the huge cyprus trees bent and twisted by wind blowing from the ocean, and of course the deep blue sea itself, endless and expansive.
-Here are some highlights from the trip – and then a recipe for Fresh Oysters with a Spring Mignonette with Dill, Mustard Seeds, cucumber and shallots.
+There were so many things to love here – the smell of eucalyptus trees, the green rolling hillsides dotted with bright orange poppies, the huge cyprus trees bent and twisted by wind blowing from the ocean, and of course the deep blue sea itself, endless and expansive.

 There’s nothing like being outside to help sort and settle the mind.

 Now, I realize raw fresh oysters aren’t everyone’s cup of tea.
 Most people are either madly in love with them or are totally repulsed by them.
-There, too, was a time when I could not stomach the thought of them, so I understand.
-Then a few years back I gave them a real chance.
+There, too, was a time when I was young and could not stomach the thought of them, so I understand.

 Now I’m head over heels, crazy for them.
 Brian shucks them, I eat them.
 He’s not a fan, but that seems to work in my favor, so I’m not really encouraging him all that much.
 I feel like they are my little secret delight.
 They smell and taste of the sea, and I feel a connection with the ocean with every bite.